By Rick Maslyn, CBI

 Oregon’s Ben Jones Bridge (gorgeous bridge No. 38) is a reinforced concrete deck arch bridge along the Pacific Ocean.
 It has undergone cathodic protection, which involves measures applied to the bridge surface to impede the corrosion process – a constant threat to coastal bridges in saltwater environments.
 Inspectors look for settlement, cracking, spalling, and other concrete defects besides assessing how the protection system is functioning.
 To gain access, inspectors use an under-bridge inspection vehicle (UBIV, also known as a Snooper).
 Using a UBIV helps inspectors do their work safely.

 The Grand Avenue footbridge in Eau Claire, Wisconsin (gorgeous bridge No. 50), looks even more gorgeous now after being rehabilitated by Ayres Associates structural designers in 2018.
 The bridge deck was replaced and widened, and new overlooks, decorative railing, and decorative lighting were added.
 Inspectors found that the substructure and steel girders were in good condition and didn’t need replacement.

 Ayres Associates has been designing, inspecting, and analyzing a variety of bridges for more than 50 years.
 The inspection team has completed more than 19,000 above-water inspections and more than 3,000 underwater inspections.
 The structural engineering team has designed more than 1,500 bridges as either new structures, replacements, or rehabilitations.
-Rick Maslyn and Brian Schroeder both have taught bridge inspection courses.
+Rick Maslyn has taught bridge inspection courses.